-Transparency on the relation between V.E and the Issuer/Borrower: V.E has not carried out any audit mission or consultancy activity for Iberdrola.
-No established relation (financial or commercial) exists between V.E and the Iberdrola.
-V.E's conflict of interest policy is covered by its Code of Conduct, which can be found at http://vigeo-eiris.com/wp-content/uploads/2018/07/Code-of-Conduct-Vigeo-Eiris-EN.pdf
+Transparency on the relation between V.E and the Issuer: V.E has not carried out any audit mission or consultancy activity for Iberdrola.
+No established relation (financial or commercial) exists between V.E and Iberdrola.
+Independence, transparency, quality and integrity requirements are all formalised within our Moody's Code of Conduct.

-This opinion aims at providing an independent opinion on the sustainability credentials and management of the Bond, based on the information which has been made available to V.E.
+This opinion aims at providing an independent opinion on the sustainability credentials and management of the Bonds, based on the information which has been made available to V.E.
 V.E has neither interviewed stakeholders out of the Issuer's employees, nor performed an on-site audit nor other test to check the accuracy of the information provided by the Issuer.
 The accuracy, comprehensiveness and trustworthiness of the information collected are a responsibility of the Issuer.
 The Issuer is fully responsible for attesting the compliance with its commitments defined in its policies, for their implementation and their monitoring.
-The opinion delivered by V.E neither focuses on the financial performance of the Bond, nor on the effective allocation of its proceeds.
+The opinion delivered by V.E neither focuses on the financial performance of the Bonds, nor on the effective allocation of its proceeds.
 V.E is not liable for the induced consequences when third parties use this opinion either to make investments decisions or to make any kind of business transaction.
 Restriction on distribution and use of this opinion: The deliverables remain the property of V.E.
 The draft version of the Second Party Opinion by V.E is for information purpose only and shall not be disclosed by the client.
 V.E grants the Issuer all rights to use the final version of the Second Party Opinion delivered for external use via any media that the Issuer shall determine in a worldwide perimeter.
-The Issuer has the right to communicate to the outside only the Second Party Opinion complete and without any modification, that is to say without making selection, withdrawal or addition, without altering it in any way, either in substance or in the form and shall only be used in the frame of the contemplated concerned bond issuance.
+The Issuer has the right to communicate to the outside only the Second Party Opinion complete and without any modification, that is to say without making selection, withdrawal or addition, without altering it in any way, either in substance or in the form and shall only be used in the frame of the contemplated concerned bond (s) issuance.
 The Issuer acknowledges and agrees that V.E reserves the right to publish the final version of the Second Party Opinion on V.E' website and on V.E' internal and external communication supporting documents.